csams/insights-ingress-go/README.md

 ## Details

 Ingress is a component of cloud.redhat.com that allows for clients to upload data to Red Hat.
-The service sites behind a 3Scale gateway that handles authentication, routing, and assignment of unique ID to the upload.
+The service sits behind a 3Scale gateway that handles authentication, routing, and assignment of unique ID to the upload.

 Ingress has an interface into cloud storage to retain customer data.
 It also connects to a Kafka message queue in order to notify services of new and available uploads for processing.

 The service runs inside Openshift Dedicated.